TresAmigosSD/SMV/docs/user/smv_module.md

 ```

 # Output Modules
 As the number of modules in a given SMV stage grows, it becomes more difficult to track which modules are the "leaf"/output modules within the stage.
 Any module or `SmvDataSet` within the stage can be marked as an output module by mixing-in the `SmvOutput` trait.

+The set of `SmvOutput` output modules in a stage define the data *interface/api* of the stage.
+Since modules outside this stage can only access modules marked as output, non-output modules can be changed at will without any fear of affecting external modules.

+In addition to the above, the ability to mark certain modules as output has the following benefits:

+* Allows user to easily "run" all output modules within a stage (using the `-s` option to `smv-pyrun`).
+Depending on the options specified, they can then be published to CSV or to Hive.
+* A future option might be added to allow for listing of "dead" modules.
+That is, any module in a stage that does not contribute to any output module either directly or indirectly.
+* We may add a future option to `SmvApp` that allows the user to display a "catalog" of output modules and their description.

+See [Smv Stages](smv_stages.md) for details on how to configure multiple stages.

+## Simple Publish To Hive
-If you would like to publish the module to a Hive table, include a `tableName`, and use `--publish-hive` command line parameter to publish/export the output to the specified Hive table (See Publish to Hive section below for details).
+If you would like to publish the module to a Hive table, include a `tableName`, and use `--publish-hive` command line parameter to publish/export the output to the specified Hive table (For advanced use case, see section below).
 For example:

 ### Scala
 ```scala